Janires: Beginning and formation of the Rebellion (1975–1979)

-Mais Doce que o Mel, Luz do Mundo and Janires e Amigos (1981–1985)
+, and (1981–1985)

 Marotta also said that in Rebanhão, everyone had freedom to produce, and that Janires was totally unusual.
 However, the recording of the group's first work was involved in several difficulties.
 Mais Doce que o Mel was released by the Doce Harmonia recording company in 1981, with a repercussion that exceeded the expectations of the members.
 From then on, Rebanhão became known, but also had its work criticized for mixing rhythms and using instruments forbidden inside most churches, also accused of containing subliminal messages.
 However, Mais Doce que o Mel sold over one hundred and fifty thousand copies in Brazil.
 The LP's repertoire contained several songs written by Janires, such as "Baião" and "Casinha", which became some of his best known compositions in the Christian environment.